akshayrajput12/sweetsshop/README.md

 1. Customer enters their delivery address during checkout
 2. System extracts pincode from the address
-3. Calculates distance-based delivery fee using pincode mapping
+3. Makes real-time API call to Delhivery to calculate accurate delivery fee and check serviceability
-4. Applies free delivery rules based on order value
+4. Displays calculated delivery fee and estimated delivery time to customer
-5. Displays calculated delivery fee to customer
+5. If delivery is not serviceable to the area, informs the customer accordingly

 ## Configuration